rbalicki2/chameleon/README.md

 ## What is Chameleon?

 Chameleon is a library that allows you write components that are styled differently depending on where they are in your app.
-A `Header` component might render at 40px by default, or at 35px within a `Panel`.
+A `<Header>` component might render at 40px by default, or at 35px within a `<Panel>`.
 It might be colored blue by default, or yellow in night mode.

+Styles changes in Chameleon are handled very simply.
+Style information is passed down through React's context.
+This context is updated using special components which dispatch events to a `contextReducer`.
+Display components read that context and render appropriately.
+That's it!

 The goal of Chameleon is to allow you to completely separate styles from business logic.

 ## Quick overview of how to use Chameleon

-In this quick overview, we'll use Chameleon to make `Section` and `Header` components.
-By default, a `Header` component will render at 40px.
-However, within a `Section`, it ·will render at 35px.
+In this quick overview, we'll use Chameleon to make `<Section>` and `<Header>` components.
+By default, a `<Header>` component will render at 40px.
+However, within a `<Section>`, it ·will render at 35px.
 Within two nested sections, it will render at 30px, and so on.

-* **Step 1**: Create your `UpdateContext` and `ContextProvider` components.
+* **Step 1**: Create your `<UpdateContext>` and `<ContextProvider>` components.
 To do this, you need to use a reducer.
 Chameleon comes with several, out-of-the-box reducers.
 However, we're going to write our own:

 ```js
 // StyleContext.js